ValerieMauduit/AoC2021/README.md

 I added some list facilities, and I think that they are pretty cool.
 But I have an error in the number of steps, and I don't really get it: I need 10 steps in the test of the day, but 11 to get the right answer in the real problem.
 Let's let as it for the moment.

+The second star is not surprising: more steps.
+But even on the test example, it doesn't run immediately.
+So I need to find another way to do it, and I guess that as always, I would need to use a dict.

+I fixed it for a dict.
+To get the dict of the polymer step n was OK.
+But to calculate the score was more complicated.
+I first calculated the occurrences of the pairs, which is not what we want.
+The occurrences of each element in the pairs.
+But it is almost the double of the values I need. *Almost* is the problem: I count twice each element, except the first and the last one.
+When I realized it, I added the first and the last element of the polymer template, before dividing the score by two!
+Yes, because the first and the last element never change during the polymerization.
+OK, I obtained a result.
+And guess what?
+My first star value was too high... because now, I need to use the real number of steps.
+I fixed a bug, but I don't know how.
+It is like the story of the engineers comings from a good, a medium and a bad university (adaptable for each country, in France we tell it with Polytechnique, Centrale and the one the teller is from):
+- The engineer from Centrale designs a bridge.
+The bridge collapses and she doesn't know why.
+- The engineer from Polytechnique designs a bridge.
+The bridge collapses and she does know why.
+- The engineer from the other school (me!) designs a bridge.
+The bridge doesn't collapse but she doesn't know why.